-Our goal is always to increase research capacity, research expertise and deliver clear patient benefits.
+Our goal is to increase research capacity, research expertise and deliver clear patient benefits.

-We work in partnership with a range of organisations; public, private and not-for-profit sectors, UK statutory funding institutes and other medical research charities who all share an interest in our strategic themes:
+We work in partnership with public, private and not-for-profit sectors, UK statutory funding institutes and other medical research charities who all share an interest in our strategic themes:

 Our flexible approach allows us to work across a wide range of UK and international partners.
-We have a variety of business models and span several initiatives, from co-funding large scale research projects to support for the very best early-stage renal research careers.
+We have a variety of business models, from co-funding large scale research projects to offering support for the very best early-stage renal research careers.

 - An excellent track record in partnerships

 - Access to an extensive network of renal research innovators, academic experts and institutions

 - We get the patient view on our research

 - We're members of the ABPI patient and public involvement group and adhere to the ABPI code of practice

 - We're members of the Association of Medical Research Charities (AMRC), Scottish Medicines Consortium (SMC), Patient Group Partners and a member of the SMC Public Involvement Network and the All Wales Medicines Strategy Group's Patient and Public Involvement Group

 - We have a best practice approach to funding research.